-3.)
-When you promote from within you send the message to other employees that your organization values hard work and commitment.
-It shows employees that the organization cares about their long-term success and wants to contribute to their career growth.
-This contributes to an increase in employee morale and retention.
+Between the ongoing pandemic and labor shortage, it’s clear job seekers want more than just a job – they want a career.
+When you choose to promote from within, you send the message to other employees that your organization values hard work, commitment, and most importantly, its employees.
+If you make it clear you care about their long-term success and contribute to their career growth, this will naturally lead to an increase in employee morale and retention.

 5. More Cost Efficient